 There is a misunderstanding going around that the term LLC stands for "limited liability corporation."
 The "limited liability corporation" is actually incorrect; there's no such corporation type.
 A corporation is a separate business entity from an LLC.

 You can elect to have your LLC taxed as a corporation, but that's not the same thing.
 An LLC taxed as a corporation still has the legal structure of an LLC.

 Who manages an LLC?
 Does an LLC need a board of directors?

 An LLC can select one of the members to be the manager, or it can hire an outside manager as an employee.

 The LLC structure is considered to be a group of self-employed individuals.
 It doesn't need a board of directors.

 What is the cost to form an LLC?

 You will need to pay a fee for filing your Articles of Organization/Certificate of Organization.
 This fee varies by state, but it is usually between $50 and $200.
-If you have an attorney do this filing, it can cost you an additional $500 or more.
-If the attorney prepares the Operating Agreement, that will be another cost, probably $1000 or more.
+If you have an attorney do this filing, you will pay attorney fees for this service.
+If the attorney prepares the Operating Agreement, that will be another cost,

 I see that a "registered agent" is required to form the LLC.
 Can I serve as my own registered agent?

 A registered agent is a person or business who represents the business for legal correspondence.
-You can act as your LLC's registered agent if your address is in the same state as the LLC is registered.
-A PO Box for a registered agent is not allowed in most states.
-If you are registering your LLC in another state, you must find someone in that state to serve as the registered agent.
-While you can serve as your own registered agent, there are several reasons why it's better to have a specific registered agent service.
+Registered agents are regulated under state laws.
+Most states require that you use a mailing address, not a PO Box, for the registered agent.
+If you are registering your LLC in another state, you must find someone with an address in that state to serve as the registered agent.
+While you can serve as your own registered agent, it's better to have a specific registered agent service.